PsychNeuro/ed1/book/glossary.md

 is another name for the +contrast principle, where there is sensitivity only to the relative differences between things, rather than their +absolute levels.

 #### replicable
 refers to whether an experiment can be repeated by following a well-specified procedure, and reliably produces the same pattern of data.
-There is a *replication crisis* in a number of scientific fields including psychology, neuroscience and medicine due to a large number of published studies failing to replicate (see Chapter 1 for more discussion).
+There is a *replication crisis* in a number of scientific fields including psychology, neuroscience and medicine due to a large number of published studies failing to replicate (see [@sec:ch-sci] for more discussion).

 #### representation
 is an internal pattern of neural activity that encodes information.
 Representations are thus the basic elements of neural processing in the brain, and understanding the nature of these representations is a major ongoing focus of scientific research.